ideascube/ci-conf/docs/debian-packaging.md

 To that end, install the `debian/dot_dput.cf` file provided in this repository, as `~/.dput.cf` in the `buildbot` user's home.

+If the worker is not the same host as the master, then the `buildbot` user on the worker needs to be able to connect through SSH as the `buildbot` user on the master, without a password.

 ## On the master machine

 ### Pre-requisites